nesrensamir/storefront-backend-NODEJS/README.md

 The application must make use of the following libraries:

-* Postgres for the database
+* Postgres for the database " Default port is 5432. "
 * Node/Express for the application logic
 * dotenv from npm for managing environment variables
 * db-migrate from npm for migrations